Caldarie/flutter_tflite_audio/README.md

       );
 ```

-4. To forcibly cancel the stream and recognition while executing
+4. To forcibly cancel the stream and recognition while executing:

 ```dart
 TfliteAudio.stopAudioRecognition();